•All players must have completed a waiver/registration form before they are eligible to play.

 -Anyone purposely throwing equipment around i.e. Trapper, Blocker, Stick

-•If the ref deems that teams are wasting time in between whistles (ie: substitutions) the ref is able to drop the ball on a faceoff even though the team is not ready or asses a delay of game penalty if excessive.
+•If the ref deems that teams are wasting time in between whistles (ie: substitutions) the ref is able to drop the ball on a faceoff even though the team is not ready or assess a delay of game penalty if excessive.

 •Any dive/slide that causes interference with a player, whether the ball was touched first or not is a penalty.
-Any dive/slide that may not interfere with a player but is deemed dangerous by the referee is also a penalty.

 •When making a substitution, neither the player entering or leaving the floor, can play the ball or make/attempt to make physical contact with an opposing player, if the other substituting player is still partially on the floor.
 If this occurs the team will be penalized for “too many men on the floor”.